 - Nick Mangold: The seven-time Pro Bowl offensive lineman for the Jets became a WynnBet spokesperson in July of 2021.
 To this point, Mangold seems bad at bets.

 Gisele Bündchen – The philanthropist, environmentalist and former supermodel is a special advisor to DraftKings’ Board of Directors.
 While those jobs (and former one) are undoubtedly notable on their own, the Brazilian makes this specific list because she might one day be able to one day grease the skids for husband Tom Brady to join the board, and, therefore this list.
+Although, his NFT deal might get him there on his own.

 American sportsbook ambassador list